 Focusing on the profitable aspects of business should be the priority of business owners and executives, and not office space, recruitment, or HR-related functions.
 Despite this, there will always be other tasks associated with running a company that hinders them from concentrating on customer retention or operational excellence.
 This is where Staff Leasing and Business Process Outsourcing come in.

 Business Process Outsourcing (BPO) is a service where companies hire a third-party provider to perform non-primary business functions.
-This service is almost essential for many businesses as it allows companies to achieve maximum efficiency while expanding their operations and entering other profitable ventures.
+This service is almost essential for many businesses as it allows companies to achieve maximum efficiency while expanding their operations.

 Payroll & HR management, administrative functions, and technical support are the roles that are outsourced the most.
-Using the BPO model, these non-executive workloads are handled by employees outside of your company, allowing you to focus on revenue-generating functions.
+Using the BPO model, these non-executive workloads are handled by employees outside of your company, allowing you to focus on revenue-generating functions and other profitable ventures.

 Meanwhile, Staff Leasing allows you to work closely with the PEO (professional employer organization) of your choice in selecting and recruiting candidates.
 This gives you additional flexibility compared to the BPO model and added control over your staff.